FidelisMomanyi/Akan-Names/README.md

 3. Global Information Tracker (Git)
 4. Javascript
 5. Bootstrap

-##   Behavioral Driven Development (BDD)
-    Helps to display Form For Entering Date and Gender INPUT: "User's Date of Birth Entered" INPUT:"User's Gender Entered" OUTPUT:"Display User's Akan Name from the date Submitted and Gender"
-    Displays an Error Message if Date input is left Blank INPUT: "" OUTPUT:"Displays an Error Message" Displays an Error Message if Gender is not chosen INPUT: "" OUTPUT: "Clears and Refreshes the Form" Clears the Form and Refresh the Click INPUT:"Click Clear Selection Button" OUTPUT:"Clears and Refreshes the form"

 ## Support and contact details
 I am currently a sudent at the Moringa School, pursuing a Software in Development.
 Incase of any queries you can reach me at;